 Assessment criteria for UEs are specified in the appendices to the curriculum in Physics and Mathematics.

-The UEs of the first year of study are collectively assessed under the name of validation package MSc1, and gives the student 54 ECTS, if successful.
+The UEs of the first year of study are collectively assessed in the first validation package, and gives the student 54 ECTS, if successful.

 3.4 Master's Thesis and Exam